An Unforgettable Ford’s Theatre Experience: A Practical Guide

 What kinds of special exhibits and events do you host throughout the year?

-In addition to the permanent collection at the Ford’s Theatre Museum and four mainstage theatre productions at the theatre, Ford’s Theatre Society offers History on Foot walking tours.
-Visitors will delight in this experience led by costumed actors portraying figures from Civil War Washington.
+In addition to the permanent collection at the Ford’s Theatre Museum and four mainstage theatre productions at the theatre, visitors will delight in this experience led by costumed actors portraying figures from Civil War Washington.

-Additional virtual events, distance learning programs for educators, students and the historically curious are provided throughout the year by the Ford’s Education staff.
+Additional virtual events, and distance learning programs for educators, students, and the historically curious are provided throughout the year by the Ford’s Education staff.

-Check out fords.org/for-teachers/digital-programs for a schedule of upcoming programs and how you can get involved.
+Check out fords.org/teaching-and-learning/education-programs/ for a schedule of upcoming programs and how you can get involved.

 photo credit Maxwell MacKenzie